northsack/F24_Team2_FormulaSAE/Reports/Detailed Design Files/Detailed Design TSAL - Erlind Boraj.md

 #### Communication and Data Transfer
 - **Method of Communication:**
   The TSAL subsystem relies on hardware signals for communication.
-The DC-DC converter powers the TSAL only when the tractive system is active, ensuring hardware-based control without the need for software intervention.
+The accumulator powers the TSAL only when the tractive system is active, ensuring hardware-based control without the need for software intervention.

 - **Data Transmitted:**
   The TSAL does not transmit digital data but serves as a direct hardware-driven visual signal.
 Its on/off state communicates the operational status of the high-voltage tractive system.